 Patricia Benner, R.N., Ph.D.
 FAAN, 2017

 Our pedagogies of clinical and classroom teaching are still lodged firmly in the old-fashioned artificial intelligence mode (outdated cognitivism) and outdated neuroscience models about how the brain works.
-The old-fashioned artificial intelligence and cognitivism ignore the necessary role of embodied skilled know-how and perceptual grasp of actual clinical situations for any form of higher order thinking and sense making.
+Old-fashioned artificial intelligence and cognitivism ignore the necessary role of embodied skilled know-how and perceptual grasp of actual clinical situations for any form of higher order thinking and sense-making.

 Thus, Merleau-Ponty’s (2002, Transl.) claim that the representationalist accounts of our most basic and pervasive forms of learning and skillful action are mistaken, and that a different account is required, can be defended not only on phenomenological grounds, but on neuroscientific grounds as well.